mocklis/mocklis.docs/source/extensions/index.rst

 If you are writing a 'final' step, implement the I-memberType-Step interface.
 You just need to implement this interface and you're done.

-If you are writing a non-final step, consider (as in it is very strongly recommended) subclassing the memberType-StepWithNext class, and override the I-memberType-Step members as you see fit.
-If you don't override them the default behaviour is to just forward the calls on, and if you do override them you can use 'base' to forward the call on.
-Using this class also means that strictness checks are automatic.
+If you are writing a non-final step, consider (as in: it is very strongly recommended) subclassing the memberType-StepWithNext class, and override the I-memberType-Step members as you see fit.
+Otherwise you need to implement strictness checks yourself, and the base class will give you overridable members to plug in your specific functionality where the base implementation will forward to a next step.
 Let's say we're writing a step to nudge our overworked developers to go home by starting to throw exceptions after 5 o'clock.

 Let's also say we're writing this for a property.
 We'll end up with something like this: